MCHC (mean corpuscular hemoglobin concentration): what it means

 MedlinePlus's Medical Encyclopedia lists a general reference range of about 32 to 36 grams per deciliter (g/dL), or 320 to 360 grams per liter (g/L).
 Reference ranges are general and can vary from lab to lab, and may differ by age, sex, and the testing method used — so the range printed on your own lab report is what applies to your result.
 A number slightly outside a general range is not, by itself, a diagnosis.

 A higher-than-normal MCHC (sometimes described as "hyperchromic") can be seen with more than one condition and does not point to a single cause.
-General associations noted by MedlinePlus may include hemolytic anemia (red blood cells being broken down faster than the body replaces them), hereditary spherocytosis (a genetic condition affecting red blood cell shape), low folate or vitamin B12 levels, some effects of chemotherapy, or liver disease.
+General associations for a high MCHC include hemolytic anemia (red blood cells being broken down faster than the body replaces them) and hereditary spherocytosis (a genetic condition affecting red blood cell shape).
+(Low folate or vitamin B12, some chemotherapy effects, and liver disease raise the MCV or MCH — red-cell size or content — rather than the MCHC concentration, so they don't belong here.)
 This is a general, incomplete list of possible associations — not a diagnosis.

 A lower-than-normal MCHC (sometimes described as "hypochromic") may be seen with conditions such as iron deficiency anemia or thalassemia, and MedlinePlus notes it is often linked to low iron levels.
 These are general possible associations, not a complete list, and a low value does not by itself confirm any specific condition.
 Note too that anemia can occur even when the red blood cell indices look normal — MedlinePlus notes that normal indices can be seen alongside anemia from causes such as sudden blood loss, long-term (chronic) disease, kidney failure, aplastic anemia, or an artificial heart valve — which is one reason results are always read together with other tests.